pre-eth/hammerpy/README.md

 HammerPy is a game where users guess the price of artwork available on auction websites.
 The name comes from the term "hammer price", which refers to the final selling price of a work.
 Asking prices are used instead for art that is still available for sale.

-Currently the game retrieves artwork from the [Artsy](https://www.artsy.net/) art exchange, though other sources and popular auction sites will be added in the future.
+Currently the game retrieves artwork from [Artsy](https://www.artsy.net) and [Sotheby's](https://www.sothebys.com), and more sources will hopefully be added in the future.

 ## Setup and Installation